-3. Review the policies and process for course approvals, and complete the online Degree Audit Course Substitution Waiver Form for courses which you would like to count toward major, minor, or core credit.
+2. Review the policies and process for course approvals, and complete the online Study Abroad Course Evaluation Form for courses which you would like to count toward major, minor, or core credit.

 1. Declare any non-major, non-minor, or non-Core courses you would like to take pass/fail within two weeks of the first class meeting (for accelerated, intensive, or early-start courses, P/F must be declared one week after the first class meeting).
 You are required to take a full load of courses at your host institution abroad.

 2. Keep copies of all syllabi, course materials, assignments, and correspondence with faculty for future reference.